microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 pre-processing and error correction in the same way as described above in the metagenome workflow with additional steps to filter ribosomal reads.
-High-quality reads are then assembled into transcripts using MEGAHIT (7), annotated using the annotation module described in the metagenome workflow, and the high-quality reads are mapped back to the annotated transcripts using HISAT2 (8) and then processed to calculate the number of reads mapped per feature using FeatureCount (9) and RPKM calculations per feature using edgeR (10).
-Results from read QC, assembly, and annotation are available for search and download for metatranscriptomes on the NMDC Data Portal.
+High-quality reads are then assembled into transcripts using rnaSPAdes (7), annotated using the annotation module described in the metagenome workflow, and the high-quality reads are mapped back to the annotated transcripts using JGI's workflow.
+Results from read QC, assembly, annotation, and expression analysis are available for search and download for metatranscriptomes on the NMDC Data Portal.

 ### *Metaproteomes.*